jiangyitong/RCD/README.md

 ## Installation
-This implementation based on [BasicSR]
+This implementation is based on [BasicSR]

 Basic requirements:
 ```python